archoncloud/archoncloud-ethereum/README.md

 `func (e *EthereumKeyset) SignTx(tx *types.Transaction, height string) (*types.Transaction, error)`

 This SignTx method is used in the repository as a subroutine of the API's that construct, sign, and broadcast transactions to the Ethereum Blockchain.
-The developer does not need to call this directly in ADC.
+The developer does not need to call this directly in AC.

 `func (e *EthereumKeyset) ExportPrivateKey() (string, error)`